 Fire drills are a big part of being safe in school: They prepare you for what you

-Different families will have different strategies.
+Different families will have different plans.
 Some kids live in one-story houses

 and other kids live in tall buildings.
 You'll want to talk about escape plans and